Email: | |

 Harvard CS229r / MIT 6.S898: Proofs, beliefs and algorithms through the lens of Sum of Squares - Fall 2016 - graduate course/seminar on the Sum of Squares algorithm.

 Addis Coder -summer course on algorithms and coding for high school students in Ethiopia.
+See also Jam Coders - a version of this course in Jamaica.

 Princeton COS 522 - (graduate) Computational Complexity - Spring 2009